particle-iot/docs/src/content/tutorials/integrations/azure-iot-hub.md

 Before using this integration, it is helpful to understand a few key concepts fundamental to how Azure IoT Hub works.
-These concepts will come up during preconfiguration and enabling of the IoT Hub integration.
+These concepts will come up during use of the IoT Hub integration.

-### Device Identities and Registry
+### Device Identities and Identity Registry

 From IoT Hub's <a
 href="https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-identity-registry" target="_blank">documentation</a>: